William Christian Bullitt Jr.: World War Two

+On 21 March 1940, Daladier's government fell because of his failure to aid Finland as he promised, and the new premier was Paul Reynaud.
 On 10 May 1940, the Wehrmacht launched Fall Gelb (Case Yellow) and by 16 May 1940 had won the Second Battle of Sedan.
 After the German broke through the French lines along the Meuse river, Bullitt became desperate in his dispatches to Washington as he wrote the French immediately needed more American aircraft.
 In a desperate gesture, Bullitt advised Roosevelt to send the U.S. Atlantic fleet on a tour of Greece, Portugal and the international free city of Tangier in a bid to deter Italy from entering the war on the Axis side.
 Bullitt reported to Roosevelt that the panzers had pushed their way past anti-tank obstacles along the Meuse "as if they did not exist".
-Welles complained about the "something fantastic" quality of Bullitt's dispatches from Paris as he grew increasingly hysterical though May-June 1940.
-On 18 May 1940, St. Léger told Bullitt that Reynaud who was now serving as premier planned to ask Roosevelt to have the United States declare war on Germany.
+Welles complained about the "something fantastic" quality of Bullitt's dispatches from Paris as he grew increasingly hysterical though May–June 1940.
+On 18 May 1940, St. Léger told Bullitt that Reynaud planned to ask Roosevelt to have the United States declare war on Germany.
 On 31 May 1940, Reynaud made the request while the same day Bullitt asked for the American Atlantic fleet to be sent to Algeria to keep Italy out of the war.
-Bullitt suggested that in May 1940 "that nothing would have a greater restraining influence on Mussolini than a genuine fear that the Pope might leave Rome and take refuge in a neutral country".
-On 29 May 1940, Bullitt in a message to Roosevelt stated: "Al Capone [Mussolini] will enter the war about forth of June, unless you throw the fear of the U.S.A. into him.
-About U.S. opinion I know nothing, but the only hope in my opinion is for the rest of the Atlantic fleet to follow".
-Kaufman noted that for Bullitt the defeat of France was a "personal tragedy" as France was a second homeland to him, the country he loved as almost as much as his own.
-On 19 June 1940, Italy declared war on France.
+Bullitt suggested to Roosevelt and Hull that in May 1940 "that nothing would have a greater restraining influence on Mussolini than a genuine fear that the Pope might leave Rome and take refuge in a neutral country", leading to argue that the Pope should go to the United States.
+On 29 May 1940, Bullitt in a message to Roosevelt stated:Al Capone [Mussolini] will enter the war about forth of June, unless you throw the fear of the U.S.A. into him.
+About U.S. opinion I know nothing, but the only hope in my opinion is for the rest of the Atlantic fleet to follow.Kaufman noted that for Bullitt the defeat of France was a "personal tragedy" as France was a second homeland to him, the country he loved as almost as much as his own.

+On 10 June 1940, Italy declared war on France.
 Reynaud told Bullitt the same day: "What really distinguished, noble and admirable people the Italians are, to stab us in the back at this moment".
-Roosevelt used Reynauld's remark in a speech on American radio, where he accused Italy of having "stabbed" France in the back.
-Bullitt had part of the gold reserves of the Banque de France sent to New York; asked and received a promise from Reynauld that the French fleet would not be handed over to Germany; and finally was forced to tell Reynaud that the United States would not declare war on Germany or even provide France with the "clouds of planes" he urgently requested.
-Bullitt blamed the French defeat on Britain as he accused the British prime minister Winston Churchill of not sending enough Royal Air Force squadrons to France and accused Churchill of seeking to preserve the RAF and the Royal Navy in order to improve the British bargaining position to make peace with Germany once France was defeated.
+Roosevelt used Reynaud's remark in a speech to a group of university students, where he accused Italy of having "stabbed" France in the back.
+Bullitt had part of the gold reserves of the Banque de France sent to New York; received a promise from Reynaud that the French fleet would not be handed over to Germany; and finally was forced to tell Reynaud that the United States would not declare war on Germany or even provide France with the "clouds of planes" he urgently requested.
+Bullitt blamed the French defeat on Britain as he accused the British prime minister Winston Churchill of not sending enough Royal Air Force squadrons to France and accused Churchill of seeking to husband the RAF and the Royal Navy in order to improve the British bargaining position to make peace with Germany once France was defeated.